 Daily Medicines or Supplements

 There are loads of pharmacies along the way, but oftentimes you may be in the middle of nowhere or they are closed when you need something the most.
 If you do get to a pharmacy, note that some of the names of the medications are used to are different and you should look them up before asking a pharmacist (for example they don’t carry Tylenol, but they do carry Panadol).
 Knowing what I know now, I would make my first aid kit even smaller than it was.
 I do recommend some of the following useful things below though in small quantities:

-Gauze Pads: A couple of these for temporary bandaging of large wounds.
+- Gauze Pads: A couple of these are for temporary bandaging of large wounds.